MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Almost all large CNC routers are sliding gantry designs where the work piece stays completely still, with a sliding gantry that holds the spindle.
 In these designs, the x, y, and z axes are in a way stacked on top of each other in series.

-One problem with triple stacked designs can come from cable routing to power the motors, and sense the end stops since they all move.
+One problem with triple stacked designs can come from cable routing to power the motors and sense the end stops because they all move.
 You need to be sure that there is no way for the machine to yank out its own power, for flying debris to cause a short circuit, and you need to be sure that the electrical noise from the power wires doesn't accidentally trip the end stop circuits.
 This means careful planning, cable tracks, and strain relief.
 Also twisted pair wiring everywhere if not full on optically isolated switches.
 Obviously these are concerns no matter what your overall layout, but triple stacked designs have it the worst of any.

 Further problems include paying a rigidity penalty.
 With each stacked axis, slop is compounded and lever arms get longer.
 It is possible to stack three axis which are each on their own sufficiently rigid, and still end up with a final product which is insufficiently rigid.
 For this reason whenever you see a high quality sliding gantry machine in person, it always seems overbuilt from thicker, more expensive material than you would guess is necessary.